-hexpeek does things differently than most hex editors.
-It is designed for efficient use with any file, even generic file descriptors.
-In particular, because hexpeek does not map files into memory or assume file offsets are 32 bits, it has no size-related glitches and works well with huge files.
-Both a prompt interface with command history and a scriptable command interface are available, making the tool more accessible than a typical curses tool.
+hexpeek is a hex editor designed for efficient use with any file, especially huge files because it does not map files into memory or assume file offsets are 32 bits.
+Both an interactive interface with command history and a scriptable command interface are available, making the tool more accessible than a typical curses tool.
+Working with generic file descriptors is also supported.

-Finally, hexpeek implements a multi-level backup mode with a live undo, which to the author's knowledge cannot be found in any comparable tool. hexpeek runs on any recent POSIX-like system (including Cygwin) and is open source under a permissive BSD 3-clause license.
-No need to worry about a proprietary or GPL license.
+Finally, hexpeek implements a multi-level backup mode with a live undo. hexpeek runs on any recent POSIX-like system and is open source under a permissive BSD 3-clause license.

 Releases